akiranr/front-end-challenges/countries-search/index.md

 4. Limit the search results to top 5
 5. Selecting/Clicking on the search result should populate country details below the search box.
 This is a separate API call to get details by passing country code
 6. Next steps: Throttle/Debounce the search; Show popular searches in the side bar; Show recent searches below the search box as hyperlinks, which when clicked will directly fetch the country details

+## Additional Info

+1. Any required icons can be downloaded from https://iconmonstr.com/ or https://github.com/tabler/tabler-icons